Stefo01/SMBUD_prj/README.md

 To set up the project, you'll need to install Docker and Docker Compose.
 The instructions below assume you're using a Linux system like Ubuntu or WSL.

-## 1. Install Docker and Docker Compose
+## 1. Install Docker and Docker Compose for Kibana and elastic search

 If you haven't already installed Docker and Docker Compose, follow these commands: